 Silversmithing at the art exhibition "Konstrundan"

-From early spring to late autumn, Österlen welcomes you with lots of events and festivals.
-Konstrundan, probably one of the world’s largest art exhibitions, takes place in springtime where local artists open their studios and workshops to visitors.
+From spring to autumn, the calendar fills with events.
+In spring, Konstrundan, probably one of the world’s largest art exhibitions, takes place when local artists open their studios and galleries to visitors.
+Matrundan during Ascension Day in May lets you taste local products directly from growers, farm shops, and restaurants.

 Find more events and activities in the area here.